Astata unicolor

 Behavior

 Solitary.
-Females hunt individually, paralyzing with and transporting it to nest.
+Females hunt individually, paralyzing prey with sting and transporting it to nest.
 Males exhibit landmark perching on elevated structures, flying rapidly to investigate disturbances and returning to same or nearby perches.
 Fast, elusive fliers; difficult to observe closely.
 Has been observed to outmaneuver research trapping attempts.

 Ecological Role